Perspective | Ryan Fitzpatrick is Washington’s new life preserver, but the franchise is still treading water

 In fairness, that wasn’t going to come in free agency, not this year.
 And after Washington failed in an attempt to land Matthew Stafford from Detroit, it wasn’t going to come by trade.
 Unless Heinicke somehow bottled his five quarters of magic from late last season — keep in mind, he was an out-of-work math student in December — then the answer wasn’t coming internally, either.
 (Allen, to me, is a backup, no more.)

 So two years after Washington took a quarterback in the first round of the draft, it heads to the draft in need of a quarterback for 2022.
-There are other draft needs, too — receiver, cornerback, linebacker.
+There are other draft needs, too — wide receiver, cornerback, linebacker.
 But taking one of those doesn’t address the question that both defines and dogs the franchise.

-To be clear: Fitzpatrick’s presence doesn’t preclude Washington from taking a quarterback in the first round.
+To be clear: Fitzpatrick’s presence doesn’t preclude Washington from taking a quarterback in the first round this year.
 To the contrary: Fitzpatrick was the incumbent quarterback when Miami selected Tua Tagovailoa with the fifth pick in last year’s draft.
 When he was eventually benched in favor of the rookie, Fitzpatrick perfectly walked the tightrope of expressing his pain but pledging his support to his successor.
-Even when he twice replaced Tagovailoa in the middle of games, he said he understood the job to be Tua’s and he would help however he could.
+Even when he twice replaced Tagovailoa in the middle of games, he said he understood the job to be the rookie’s and he would help however he could.
 That’s a pro.

 Could a similar scenario develop in Washington?
 If it does, it might require moving up from the 19th pick in the first round.
 Don’t do that just to take a quarterback.
 Do do that if the quarterback in consideration solves the problem in 2022 and beyond.

 Why?
 Because the short-term solutions don’t stabilize anything.
 Should Fitzpatrick start a game this season, he’ll be the 24th quarterback to do so for Washington since 2000.
 Maybe next week we’ll have a quiz to name all two dozen.
 More than that, he’ll be the 10th quarterback to start a game here since 2018.
-Think it’s a coincidence that Washington’s total number of playoff victories in this century is one (1)?
+Think it’s a coincidence that Washington’s total number of playoff victories in this century is one?
 Me neither.

 This is a franchise with glory days tied to the three Super Bowl titles in the 1980s and ’90s.
 Those titles, it’s worth remembering, came with three different starting quarterbacks.
 The coaches have changed.
 Even the name has changed.
 But as we get ready to learn more about the new signal caller for 2021, it serves only as a reminder that we don’t know who will man that position going forward, and that’s eternally unsettling.